ZackyMoe/pixelperfect-code/README.md

 Learn more about [blocking AI bots with Netlify](https://www.netlify.com/blog/block-ai-bots-from-crawling-your-site/).

+## Configuration Through netlify.toml

+Your website includes a special configuration file called `netlify.toml` that handles many settings automatically.
+This file:

+- Sets up your custom 404 error page
+- Configures security settings to protect your content
+- Enables form handling for your contact form
+- Optimizes image and file loading for better performance

+When you deploy to Netlify, this file will be automatically detected and applied, so you don't need to manually configure these settings through the Netlify dashboard.

+If you need to modify any of these settings, your developer can update this file for you.

 ## Accessing Your Website Files

 Your website is developed and managed through GitHub, which stores all your website files.
 As a client, you have two main options for accessing these files: